 - In your welcome packet to new clients

 - An email campaign when the affiliate company runs a promo

 - On your blog page sidebar

-If you want to, once your business or website has enough traffic, you could start to use ads on your website as a source of passive income.
+If you want to, once your business or website has enough traffic, you could start to use ads on your website as a source of recurring income.
 It’s my understanding that your website needs a significant amount of traffic to actually generate some income off of ads.
 For me, I don’t want to disrupt the aesthetic of my site in exchange for what would likely be minimal financial gain.
-I also don’t love the idea of having ads on my site that might not jive with my business or what I believe in.
-You could, however, post some affiliate type ads in your sidebar that relate to some of the services/programs you use to run your business or blog!
+I also don’t love the idea of having ads on my site that might not jive with my business or opinions expressed.
+You could, however, post some affiliate-type ads in your sidebar that relate to some of the services/programs you use to run your business or blog!

 Finally, I think one of the most brilliant ways you can feed your business is to have a “side gig” that relates to your business.
 I have one client who works at a physical therapy practice because the practice allows her to tell people about her health coaching business.
 She gets paid for the hours she works at the practice, and also generates potential client contacts through her work there.
 Another one of my clients teaches fitness classes and gets referrals to her health coaching business.
 It’s not necessarily the reason they work there, but just a huge bonus.

 How Many Streams Of Income Should You Have?